 Your legal rights.
 Nothing in these Terms of Sale will affect Your legal rights.
 Any undertakings, representations, warranties or statutory terms relating to the fitness and quality of Direct Click Products ordered from Third Party Retailers under options 2.1a above are given by the relevant Third-Party Retailers to You, and not by Us to You.
-Your ultimate recourse in the event of any dispute over the quality or use of the Products is through the relevant Third-Party Retailer.
+Your ultimate recourse in the event of any dispute over the quality or use of the Direct Click Products is through the relevant Third-Party Retailer.
 However, responsibility for the Products ordered directly from MBR under option 2.1b above is with MBR and Your recourse in these cases is through us, as we are under a legal duty to supply Products and services that are in conformity with these Terms of Sale.
-For Interior Design Services is with Your Interior Designer and Your recourse in relation to the Interior Design Services is through them.
+For Interior Design Services, you are contracting directly with Your Interior Designer and Your recourse in relation to the Interior Design Services is through them.

 Price and payment

 Price increases.
 We reserve the right to change any DPP Fees and Product prices displayed on the Site from time to time (including by increasing them).
 If the price of a Product changes between date on which You place Your order and the date on which we accept Your order for that Product, we will notify You and You may then contact us to end the contract for that Product before the changes take effect.
-If You do so in relation to a Direct Click Product that You are ordering through a Third Party Retailer under options 2.1a above, then you should contact the relevant Third- Party Retailer .
+If You wish to do so in relation to a Direct Click Product that You are ordering through a Third Party Retailer under options 2.1a above, then you should contact the relevant Third- Party Retailer .
 If You have already paid for a Product that You have ordered from us under option 2.1b above in full before the change in price takes effect, then we will not charge You for any increase.
-If You have already paid for a Direct Click Product that You are ordering from a Third Party Retailer under options 2.1a above in full before the change in price takes effect, then You should consult the relevant Third-Party Retailer's terms for Your rights.
+If You have already paid for a Direct Click Product that You are ordering from a Third Party Retailer under options 2.1a above in full before the change in price takes effect, then You should consult the relevant Third Party Retailer's terms for Your rights.

 When You must pay and how You must pay.
-We accept payment by PayPal and Stripe Payments.
+We accept payment by credit and debit card.
 You must pay the full price for Products and/or the full DPP Fees upon placing Your order.
 We will charge You using the details You enter upon checkout.

 What to do if You think an invoice is wrong.
 If You think any invoice You receive is wrong, please contact us promptly to let us know.
 You will not have to pay any interest until the dispute is resolved.
 Once the dispute is resolved we will charge You interest on correctly invoiced sums from the original due date.
 If the invoice is in relation to Products ordered from a Third Party Retailer under option 2.1a above, then we may refer You to the relevant Third-Party Retailer.

-We are responsible to You for foreseeable loss and damage caused by us.
-If we fail to comply with these Terms of Sale, we are responsible for loss or damage You suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill, but we are not responsible for any loss or damage that is not foreseeable.
-Loss or damage is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and You knew it might happen, for example, if You discussed it with us during the sales process.
+We are responsible to You for foreseeable Loss caused by us.
+If we fail to comply with these Terms of Sale, we are responsible for Loss You suffer that is a foreseeable result of our breaking this contract or our failing to use reasonable care and skill, but we are not responsible for any Loss that is not foreseeable.
+Loss is foreseeable if either it is obvious that it will happen or if, at the time the contract was made, both we and You knew it might happen, for example, if You discussed it with us during the sales process.

 We do not exclude or limit in any way our liability to You where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; or for breach of Your legal rights including the right to receive services which are: as described and match information we provided to You and any sample or model seen or examined by You; of satisfactory quality; fit for any particular purpose made known to us; and supplied with reasonable skill and care.

 We are not liable for business losses or delays in delivery.
 We only supply the products for domestic and private use.
 If You use the Products for any commercial, business or re-sale purpose we will have no liability to You for any loss of profit, loss of business, business interruption, or loss of business opportunity.
 We will not be liable to You for any delays in an item being delivered to You.

-Third Party Retailers' responsibilities for loss or damage.
+Third Party Retailers' responsibilities for Losses.
 We are not responsible under any contract You may have with Third Party Retailers.
-Third Party Retailers, not We, have the legal responsibilities in relation to Products that You order from them under option 2.1a above, which responsibilities will be as set out in Your contract with the relevant Third- Party Retailers.
+Third Party Retailers, not MBR, have the legal responsibilities in relation to Products that You order from them under option 2.1a above, which responsibilities will be as set out in Your contract with the relevant Third- Party Retailers.

 How we may use Your Data